Sreten Stojanović

-Sreten Stojanović (Сретен Стојановић; 2 February 1898 – 29 October 1960) was a Serbian sculptor and art critic.
+Sreten Stojanović (Сретен Стојановић; 2 February 1898 – 29 October 1960) was a Serbian sculptor, university professor and art critic.
 His artistic individuality was best observed in portraits made of various materials.

 Biography

-He was born on 15 February 1898 in Prijedor in Bosnia and Herzegovina, in the house of Orthodox priests who "preached the faith for strength of people and who imagined Russia to be something that is ours or more beautiful, bigger, more Orthodox, closer to God and more powerful than anything that was German or Turkish”, as he wrote in his autobiography.
-He inherited such a patriarchal family's firmness and stability, from people who grew up in that very soil and he spent his whole life being so ingrained, not giving up on the deepest and unchanged moral principles.
-He belonged to the Young Bosnia Movement where he was, as a juvenile pupil of the Tuzla's high school, sentenced to 10 years in prison.
+He was born on 15 February 1898 in Prijedor in Bosnia and Herzegovina, in a house of Orthodox priests.

+As a young man, he belonged to the Young Bosnia Movement where he was, as a juvenile pupil of the Tuzla's high school, sentenced to 10 years in prison.
 He was also shortly engaged adventurously in national interests at the end of the First World War.
-In Vienna he studied sculpture and at the beginning of the 1920s he enjoyed a turbulent bohemian life in Paris, where he also devoted himself to study.
-With Dragiša Vasić and Vladislav Ribnikar he was traveling through the Soviet Union in 1927.
-After the Second World War he was a dynamic social and cultural activist.
+In the beginning of 1918 he went to Vienna to study sculpture and at the beginning of the 1920s he enjoyed a turbulent bohemian life in Paris, where he also devoted himself to study.

-Stojanović became a sculptor after going to study, first in Vienna at the beginning of 1918, and later in Paris.
-He received his scholarships from Dr. Djurica Djordjević and his wife Krista, who he became acquainted and afterward became friends with.
+He received his scholarships from dr. Djurica Djordjević and his wife Krista, who he became acquainted and afterward became friends with.
 They were big defenders of the modern art in between-the-wars Yugoslavia and their house became one of the most known meeting places of artists, writers, young left-wing politicians and intellectuals.
 He indulged in Viennese revolutionary movements before the black-yellow monarchy's downfall.
 Being in the midst of social happenings, he returned to Bosnia immediately after the end of the war where he was engaged in creation of first Yugoslavia, with all his achieved political and penal reputation, belligerence and revolutionary mood.
 He commanded the committee and irregular troops which established order in a condition of a total anarchy, just before arrival of the regular Alexander the Great's liberation army which was arriving in its epochal Thessaloniki inrush.

-In 1919, Stojanović went to Paris to pursue the best studies of art, which not only ensured the necessary education but also close contacts with numerous life's challenges and a creative stimulation coming from one of the biggest European metropolises.
-One address and information that Serbs gather in the cafés on Boulevard Saint-Michel was enough for him, reported the autobiographer, remembering his first meeting with the art metropolis of those times.
+With Dragiša Vasić and Vladislav Ribnikar he traveled through the Soviet Union in 1927.